bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 1. The RC [requests access to the resource](#request).
 The RC does not
-    send any interactions capabilities to the server, indicating that
+    send any interactions modes to the server, indicating that
     it does not expect to interact with the RO.
 The RC can also signal
     which RO it requires authorization from, if known, by using the
     [user request section](#request-user).